HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.semantic-highlight-guide.md

 | `documentation`| For occurrences of symbols in documentation.  |
 | `defaultLibrary`| For symbols that are part of the standard library.  |

 Along with the standard types and modifiers, VS Code defines a mapping of types and modifiers to similar TextMate scopes.
-That's covered in the section [[vs.1.7.#semantic-token-scope-map]].
+That's covered in the section [semantic-token-scope-map](#semantic-token-scope-map).

 ### Custom token types and modifiers